-DDC Veterinary is offering fast, affordable DNA Testing for the following inherited diseases.
-Its R&D scientists partner with leading scientists in the industry to develop, validate, and offer more testing options important to breeders and pet owners.
+DDC Veterinary offers fast, affordable DNA Testing for the inherited diseases listed below.
+Our R&D scientists partner with leading scientists in the industry to develop, validate, and offer more testing options important to breeders and pet owners.

 Hyperuricosuria, or elevated uric acid level in the urine, is inherited as an autosomal recessive disorder and is characterized by the formation of bladder stones and occasional kidney stones.

 DM is a degenerative disease of the spinal cord, characterized by muscle weakness in the hind limbs eventually leading to paraplegia.

 HNPK affected dogs will develop dry, rough crusts on the tip of the nose.
 In extreme cases, the dog’s nose will crack causing severe discomfort.